xynoan/xynoan/collegeChallenge.md

 I have learned php.
 ### 2nd Sem
 #### Midterms
 I learned connecting Java to MySQL, and use JFrame as the GUI.
+I joined an organization for experience.
 #### Finals
 ...
 ## 2nd Year